 Several errors recur in practice:

-• Mixed-use misclassification: Claiming mixed-use rates for a property with a minor commercial element.
+• Mixed-use misclassification: Claiming mixed-use rates for a property with only a minor commercial element.
 HMRC can reassess and charge the full residential rate plus interest.

 • Non-resident SDLT oversight: Failing to check residency for overseas clients.
 The 2% surcharge is easy to miss if the client appears UK-based but has spent time abroad.